bitovi/academy/src/react/4-props.md

 ## Exercise

-Let's use our props knowledge to start building out the Tic-Tac-Toe component.
+Let’s use our props knowledge to start building out the Tic-Tac-Toe component.

 ### The problem